 Comprised of cost consultants from firms involved in multiple civil engineering tenders in the UK, the panel will also provide commentary on conditions affecting pricing levels on civil engineering projects.

-At its first meeting, panellists also agreed on a 4.7% average increase in civil engineering tender prices in the year to 4Q2024.
+At its second meeting, the panel also agreed a 3% average increase in civil engineering tender prices in the year to 1Q2025.

 To keep up to date with the latest industry news and insights from BCIS, register for our newsletter here.